Why buying a second home is a great investment

-If it’s affordable for you and your family, and in line with your long-term goals, owning a second home can be great for investment and lifestyle reasons.
+If it’s affordable for you and your family and in line with your long-term goals, owning a second home can be great for investment and lifestyle reasons.
 However, the decision is not one to take lightly.

 One of the most common and admirable reasons to buy a vacation home is that a second home allows your family to create a new home base.
 In this era of job relocation and frequent transitions, a central place for holiday gatherings or less formal get-togethers can really reinvigorate family bonds.

 That three-bedroom on the beach will play host to grandchildren learning to make sand castles, while a mountain retreat in Colorado provides the perfect way-station for a daughter living in Portland, Oregon and a son living in Indianapolis.

-Other considerations: Remember that life events related to jobs, illness or changing schedules can throw a wrench in the family vacation wheel.
+Remember that life events related to jobs, illness or changing schedules can throw a wrench in the family vacation wheel.
 Should you have some unexpected changes in your family’s future, will you still have the time and resources to visit your second home?

 Use the chance to test the available social community and get involved in your favorite activities or charity work.
 Either way, you’ll win in terms of preparation—perhaps you’ll end up choosing to retire elsewhere, or you’ll love your new community so much that a later move from your primary home will feel natural rather than disruptive.

 In general, vacation homes are in desirable areas known for unique amenities or stunning natural beauty.
 This means that the real estate in these regions is less susceptible to economic downturns and market whims.

 You can also rent out the home when your family isn’t occupying it, thus bringing in a steady source of extra income from afar.
 Ask your CPA if you could also benefit from the tax write-offs that come from the ownership of a second property.

-If you do rent, but for less than 14 days per year, you do not have to pay tax on the rental income you accrue.
-While you might be trying to steal away to your second home every spare weekend you can, homeowners that only inhabit the residence for 14 days or less for personal use in a year may write off up to $25,000 in home-related losses.
+If you do rent, but for less than 14 days per year, you may not have to pay tax on the rental income you accrue.
+While you might be trying to get away to your second home every spare weekend you can, homeowners that only inhabit the residence for 14 days or less for personal use in a year may write off up to $25,000 in home-related losses.
 This means that fixing up the property or weatherproofing does not have to come with a large financial loss on repairs.